KDE/digikam-doc/post_processing/print_creator.rst

 - **width** attribute: Represents the layout width.
 - **height** attribute: Represents the layout height.
-- **unit** attribute: Explains in which units width and height are, it can be inches or inch, mm, or cm.
+- **unit** attribute: Specifies the units for width and height.
+Valid values are inches or inch, mm, or cm.

 The **template** element is the real template definition and contains the photo positions.
 Attributes are:

-- **name** attribute: It is the template's name.
-It's used to get translations at run-time set from a desktop file-name ( :file:`6_photos_3.5x4cm.desktop` in the example).
+- **name** attribute: is the template's name, that is used to get translations at run-time set from a desktop file-name (:file:`6_photos_3.5x4cm.desktop` in the example).
 If the desktop file-name does not exist, the name attribute is shown.
-- **autorotate** attribute: Sets if autorotation must be done.
+- **autorotate** attribute: Sets if autorotation must be performed.
 - **photo** element: Sets photo position (x and y attributes) and size (width and height attributes).

-See below another example for **A6 page size**:
+Another example is presented below for **A6 page size**:

 .. code-block:: xml